Here's how many marketers handle their social media strategy:

 But I've got to warn you: Social media is constantly changing, and while the data and best practices unveiled here are a strong start to success, nothing beats testing each strategy for your own audience.

-That said, click through the following SlideShare to view the entire presentation or scroll below to read the 30 tips in non-visual form.
+Then click through the following SlideShare to view the entire presentation or scroll below to read the 30 tips in non-visual form.

 Facebook Best Practices